stefnotch/starboard-mathlive/README.md

 todo: mathlive should automatically place/make big brackets
 todo: mathlive highlighting behaviour?
 todo: don't bother with pyodide for now, instead focus on putting the maths editor on steroids
+todo:
+> Expression prediction or just plain old autocomplete is something I'd be quite interested in.
+However, it might be pretty hard to cover 'everything', so, it would probably be a good idea to make it configurable.
+> My use cases would be things like `lim n` and then the autocomplete suggesting `lim n -> infinity`.

 Import/export plugin
 https://discord.com/channels/818559380827144253/818559381398487052/838187388362424331